bytebase/bytebase.com/content/docs/concepts/data-model.md

 ![Database Instance](/content/docs/core-concepts/db-instance-and-db.webp)

-`Database Instance` or simply `Instance` models after a single database server which is usually accessed via a host:port address.
-A typical database instance could be your on-premises MySQL instance, an AWS RDS instance etc. Each `Database Instance` belongs to an `Environment`.
+`Database Instance` or simply `Instance` models after a single database server accessed via a host:port address or a primary/replica cluster.
+A typical database instance could be your on-premises MySQL instance, a PostgreSQL cluster, an AWS RDS instance etc. Each `Database Instance` belongs to an `Environment`.
 A `Database Instance` can contain multiple `Databases`.

 Most of the time, `Admins` and `DBAs` work with the `Database Instance`.